gem/oq-engine/doc/adv-manual/point-source-gridding.rst

 can expect from using the approximation.

-Note 1: the weighting algorithm changes at every release, so only relative weights at a fixed release are meaningful.
-You should not expect to get the same weight across engine releases.
+Note 1: the weighting algorithm changes at every release, so only relative weights at a fixed release are meaningful and it does not make sense to compare weights across engine releases.

-Note 2: the precision and performance of the ``ps_grid_spacing`` approximation change at every release: you should not expect to get the same numbers and performance across releases for the same model with the same parameters.
+Note 2: the precision and performance of the ``ps_grid_spacing`` approximation change at every release: you should not expect to get the same numbers and performance across releases even if the model is the same and the parameters are the same.